Techaholica/TechaSlots/README.md

 # TechaSlots
 A Slot machine bot for Twitch

-This script was part of my Twitch Bot Tutorial on Youtube.
+This script was part of my Twitch Bot Tutorial on Youtube (https://www.youtube.com/playlist?list=PL5MXFRcLDajdDyQZb6L4_VN6q3rw_YcOi).
 That's why you have those additional commands.
 I just wanted to show off different things you can do with a bot.

 Overview
 When a user enters the channel, a timer is kicked off which awards the user every 10 mins with $10 (this is customizable).
 Users start off with $500.
 They can play a slot machine in chat and win or lose money.